Sahen River

-The Sahen River (Rio Sáhen, Mota Sahen) is a river in East Timor.
+The Sahen River (Rio Sáhen, Mota Sahen) is a river in Timor-Leste.
 It originates in central Manatuto municipality, flows in a mostly southerly direction, and then discharges into the Timor Sea at the southern tip of the border between Manatuto and Manufahi municipalities.

 Course

-The river rises in the portion of East Timor's central mountains situated in central Manatuto municipality.
-Its headwaters, located to just to the south of the town of Laclubar, are shared with two of its main tributaries, the Buarahum/Buarahuin and the Bun/Buti Rivers.
+The river rises in the portion of Timor-Leste's central mountains situated in central Manatuto municipality.
+Its headwaters, located just to the south of the town of Laclubar, are shared with two of its main tributaries, the Buarahum/Buarahuin and the Bun/Buti Rivers.

 Further south, at the tripoint of Sucos Manelima and Orlalan, Laclubar administrative post, and Suco Manlala, Soibada administrative post, both in Manatuto, those two tributaries converge with each other to become the source confluence of the river itself.

 From the source confluence, the river flows south-southwest to the border between Manatuto and Manufahi municipalities, and then runs along that border, mostly in a south-southeasterly direction, until it empties into the Timor Sea at the shore of the Quirás plain, near Welaluhu, Manufahi.

 The river is spanned by two road bridges.
 One of them, east of the village of Soibada, provides access to the village from national road A09, which links Manatuto with Uma Boco in Barique administrative post; the other one carries national road A14 across the river just to the west of Uma Boco.
 As of 2022, the former bridge and the road leading to it were both damaged and in need of repairs.

 The main tributaries of the river, in order of entrance, are as follows: